hshissong/KY-Warning-Sirens/README.md

 # KY-Warning-Sirens
 A project mapping known locations of outdoor warning sirens in Kentucky created by Hannah Hissong for University of Kentucky in February-March 2025

-Must include:
-Active link to the final index.html page
- The README.md file will be visualized at the pathway following the pattern *https://github.com/username/repository-name* The index.html file will be visualized at *https://username.github.io/repository-name*.
- You will need to create links on each page that links to the other page.
-For example, creating a link on the README.md file that takes the viewer to the index.html page.

 ## Project Contents

 If you wanted to include a table of contents to sections, and then links to each section.